BhasherBEL/Splitr/README.md

 This is currently a beta version.
 To get the app, you have to build it yourself with flutter or download the latest beta version [here](https://github.com/BhasherBEL/Splitr/releases).

+:warning: Upgrading from version 0.x to 0.y does not guarantee compatibility, and backward compatibility is not assured.
+Proceed with caution.

 ## Screenshots